ohunmamajon/CryptoTracker/README.md

 # API Integration:
    Successfully integrated various APIs to fetch real-time data, ensuring users receive up-to-date information and enhancing the overall user experience.

-# Multithreading Optimization:
-   Implemented multithreading techniques such as Grand Central Dispatch (GCD) and OperationQueues to perform time-consuming tasks, such as network calls and data processing, in the background.
-This ensured a smooth user experience and prevented UI freezing during resource-intensive operations.

 # Aesthetically Pleasing Interface & Animations:
    Designed a visually appealing user interface with meticulous attention to detail, creating an intuitive and aesthetically pleasing app.
 Integrated engaging animations to provide a delightful and interactive user experience.